mmvrstudio/JAVASCRIPT-JEST-ObjectOrientedProgramming_TeamProfileGenerator/README.md

 ## Description
 - This application generates an entertaining team profile based on user input.
 - This applcation uses the Inquirer module from Node.js.
-- The app fisplays the information on a html page and demonstrates use of OOP and TDD on the back end using Jest.
+- The app displays the information on a html page and demonstrates use of OOP.

 ## Table of Contents
 * [Installation](#installation)